 Young Leader Scholarship

-To help young editors, freelancers, designers and videographers who are just starting their B2B media careers, ASBPE started the annual Young Leader Scholarship in 2001.
+To help young editors, freelancers, designers and videographers who are just starting their B2B media careers, the ASBPE Educational Foundation created the annual Young Leader Scholarship in 2001.
 The scholarship allows younger professionals — who might otherwise be unable — to attend ASBPE’s National Conference.

 Scholarships pay the cost to attend the national conference, including registration fees and hotel room costs, for up to five U.S. applicants.
 Transportation, non-conference meals and other incurred costs are the responsibility of the winners or their publishing companies.